dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 There are two different types of startup processes for the IDE:

 - **Cold start:** The process of accessing the IDE for the first time (in 3 hours).
 Cold starting the IDE can take about 30 seconds for load time.
 Behind the scene, dbt is provisioning a dedicated server for you to build a dbt project.
 After this step finishes, the IDE is ready for use.
 In the meantime, dbt is also starting up the dbt-rpc container to interact with dbt-core.
 You don’t need to wait for this to finish before the IDE is ready for edit.
 - **Hot start:** The process of resuming an existing IDE session (within 3 hours of the last activity).
-Hot starting the IDE is much faster and takes <3 seconds for load time.
+Hot starting the IDE is much faster and takes less than 3 seconds for load time.
 The is because the environment is already available, and you’re simply resuming the session there.

 These two startup processes are key performance metrics dbt Labs monitor to ensure consistent and reliable experiences.